 Finance Committee: The Finance Committee monitors and reviews all aspects of the financial performance of St. Michael's House.
-The Committee reviews and recommends for approval the annual overall operating budget for the company and keeps under review the management accounts including the cash flow position of the Company.
+The Committee keeps under review the management accounts including the cash flow position of the Company.
+All property transactions and are reviewed by the finance committee.

-Current Committee Members: Pat Cullen (Chairperson), Michael O'Farrell, Laura Beausang and Dee Moran.
+Current Committee Members: Pat Cullen (Chairperson), Laura Beausang (Ex- board member) and Dee Moran.